StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ### Topology time

-The topology and all telemetry displayed in StackState are based on a snapshot of the IT infrastructure.
+The topology in StackState is based on a snapshot of your environements as observed at that moment.
 The moment from which this snapshot is taken is specified by the topology time.
 By default, StackState is in live mode with the topology time set to the current time.
 You can [time travel](timeline-time-travel.md#time-travel) to a previous state of the topology by selecting a custom topology time.
+This helps you to investigate an issue at a certain moment in time.
+Even if a pod is long gone you can still see how it was connected, it's logs, events, related resources, events and more.

 ![Topology time](../../.gitbook/assets/v51_topology_time.png)